Laekin Vakalahi

-Laekin Vakalahi (born 28 January 2003) is a New Zealand-Australian professional American football offensive tackle and former rugby league player.
+Laekin Vakalahi (born 28 January 2003) is a New Zealand-Australian professional American football offensive tackle for the Los Angeles Chargers of the National Football League (NFL) and former rugby league player.

 Early life

-He was born in Auckland, New Zealand and played junior rugby league in Brisbane for the Ormeau Shearers.
+Vakalahi was born in Auckland, New Zealand and played junior rugby league in Brisbane for the Ormeau Shearers.
 He later moved to Melbourne where he played basketball.
 After a chance encounter in Hawaii with his family and Bill Carey, a friend of Philadelphia Eagles international scout Chris Naeole who was impressed by his 35-inch arms 83–inch wingspan.
 He was given an official try-out and he began to train at Conquest Athletic Performance in Australia, previously used by Baltimore Ravens' Daniel Faalele.

 American football career

+Philadelphia Eagles

-After completing a six-week training camp, he was signed as an undrafted free agent by the Philadelphia Eagles in May 2024 on a three-year international development contract.
+After completing a six-week training camp, Vakalahi was signed as an undrafted free agent by the Philadelphia Eagles in May 2024 on a three-year international development contract.
 In pre-season in 2024 he played left tackle.
 He won a Super Bowl championship when the Eagles defeated the Kansas City Chiefs 40–22 in Super Bowl LIX.

-He signed a reserve/future contract on February 14, 2025.
-He was waived on August 26 as part of final roster cuts.
+Vakalahi signed a reserve/future contract with Philadelphia on February 14, 2025.
+He was waived by the Eagles on August 26 as a part of the team's final roster cuts.

+Los Angeles Chargers

+On May 12, 2026, Vakalahi was signed by the Los Angeles Chargers.
+He was waived on August 30, and re-signed to the practice squad.

 Personal life

-His parents are Frank and Mary Vakalahi.
+Vakalahi's parents are Frank and Mary Vakalahi.
 He has four siblings, including a younger brother Kobe Vakalahi.
 A member of The Church of Jesus Christ of Latter-day Saints, he spent two years completing his mission service in Wellington, New Zealand prior to 2024.
-He has New Zealand citizenship.
+He is a citizen of New Zealand.